r5valkyrie/docs/docs/sound-modding.md

   "FalloffPower": 1.3,
   "VolumeUpdateRate": 0.05,
   "AllowSilence": true,
-  "SilenceCutoff": 0.0005
+  "SilenceCutoff": 0.0005,
+  "CancelOnReplay": true,
+  "FadeOnDestroy": true
 }
 ```

 ### Load timing and hot reload

 - Overrides are loaded once during Miles initialization (`CSOM_Initialize`).
-- If you hot-reload mods at runtime, also call `GetAudioOverrideManager()->LoadFromMods()` in your mod reload path to refresh overrides.
+- If you want to hot-reload audio mods at runtime, call the command `reload_audio_mods` in console to refresh overrides.

 ### Selection and priority